-She has written and edited several books on the theory of creative writing, including The Self on the Page: Theory and Practive of Creative Writing in Self Development (1998); The Healing World (1999); Creative Writing in Health and Social Care (2004); and Writing: Self and Reflexivity (2005).
-Her book Writing Poetry was published in 2009.
-A selection of critical essays, On Listening, was published in 2007.
+She has written and edited several books on the theory of creative writing, including The Self on the Page: Theory and Practive of Creative Writing in Self Development (1998); The Healing World (1999); Creative Writing in Health and Social Care (2004); Writing: Self and Reflexivity (2005); On Listening (2007); and Writing Poetry (2009).
+Her study of musical form in poetry, Lyric Cousins, appeared in 2016.

 Her books of translation include Evening Brings Everything Back (2004), and Collected Poems (2011), both by Jaan Kaplinski.
 She was co-editor of A Fine Line (2004), an anthology of new poetry from Eastern and Central Europe, and founder-editor of Orient Express, a journal of contemporary writing from the EU enlargement countries (2002-05).
 From 1995-2000, she directed Aberystwyth International Poetry Festival.
 Seven of her own books are published in translation.
 Patuvacki Dnevnik (Macedonia) received the 2004 Zlaten Prsten prize.

 She is also known for her pioneering work involving creative writing and health care, and undertook long-term residencies in this field throughout the 1990s.